NCC Watch

 The NCC Watch Walking Tour

 Confederation Boulevard: pride of the NCC.
-They built it for $40 million, and now they promote it, sell it, and brand it, all to help "communicate the capital to Canadians."
+They built it for $40 million, and now they promote it and brand it, all to help "communicate the capital to Canadians."
 Like they say, "Perhaps no other development in the Capital Region so clearly defines the distinctive nature of Canadian culture."
 Well, Canadian bureaucratic culture, at any rate.
 Of course, there are a few things you might not find on the various plaques and NCC brochures.
 In its zeal to execute whatever plan was popular at the time, the NCC expropriated and demolished much of Ottawa's genuine history, replacing it with Confederation Boulevard's contrived agglomeration of monuments and flagpoles.

 To find out more, take the NCC Watch Confederation Boulevard Walking Tour of NCC Planning Disasters.
 Enjoy!